 My [email protected] email address is the best way to reach me.
-Phone and text is unreliable, especially voicemail, which I can't get to work.
+Phone and text is unreliable, especially voicemail.

 My pastor once said to me, “Eric, I want you to be persecuted, but I want you to be persecuted for being a Christian, too, and not just for being a conservative.”
 “It’s just my religious faith” is too often offered as an excuse for an unpopular belief; we should also tolerate dissident political beliefs.